sulfuror/rescript-sh/README.md

 **Why the new directory?**

 I was looking for something more generic than adding two files in the `/home` directory.
-So the script will create a directory inside your `/.local` directory.
+So the script will create a directory inside called `/.rescript` in your `/home` directory.
-This new directory will be called `/tmp`.
+Inside this new directory will be two more called `/lock` and `/logs`.
 If it already exists, it will do nothing.
-Inside this directory will be placed the `lock` and `datefile` created by the same script.
+Inside the `lock` directory will be placed the `lock` file and in `/logs` will be the `datefile` and if you want to place your logs if you're using cron jobs you could direct it to that directory too.

 **Why the `lock` file?**